 Already in Difference and Repetition, Deleuze makes the connection between life and time.
 He claims there that time itself is a synthesis of various presents.
 How do various presents come together?
 Only through the new presents which arise through the extreme fatigue of the organism.
 Life thus expresses the two jet streams of time in the drawing off of a difference from prior instants and in the eruption of the present in need.
 We must note that, in A Thousand Pleateaus and in the Cinema books, Deleuze admits that matter, in specific “forms” does plays an “essential role” in a “primeval soup” from which living beings emerge, and thus the explicit ‘gap’ which living images involve is prefigured in a certain ‘tendency’ of matter itself (Cinema 1 63).
 However, this tendency does not involve the splitting of the present that living things carry out, we see the basic way in which living images are time, in its most basic form.

 Jane Bennett, in Vibrant Matter, has taken up Deleuze’s concern with a life which is not organic and which is immanent to non-organic matter, coining the phrase “vital materialism,” following earlier materialist Deleuzians such as Manuel DeLanda and John Protevi (xvi).
 The heart of the book takes up Bruno Latour’s idea of the “actant” as a source of action, but attempts to take Latour even further by lavishing attention upon the capacities of material configurations (viii).
 Material configurations, for Bennett, have a “thing-power”, which is the power of things to act, to “produce effects,” or to “alter” the “course of events” (viii).
 Bennett’s hope is that we will no longer think of agency as a human privilege, and this hope is surely a noble one.
 Yet, in transporting agency into things, I claim that we not only betray Deleuze’s key insights into life, we also take the human agency we are destabliizing and project it into the world in ways which merely amplify the anthropocentrism of all things.
 Bennett obliquely admits doing this when she claims that we need to “cultivate the idea that human agency has some echoes in nonhuman nature” to “counter the narcissism of humans in charge of the world” (xvi).
-When Bennett claims to sometimes “stretch” “agency, action and freedom” to the limit, as opposed to shattering them, she betrays the fundamental anthropocentrism which remains in her attempt to continue Deleuze’s project of a vital matter.
+When Bennett claims to sometimes “stretch” “agency, action and freedom” to the limit, as opposed to shattering those notions, she betrays the fundamental anthropocentrism which remains in her attempt to continue Deleuze’s project of a vital matter.

 The most fundamental point of divergence of my reading of Deleuze with Bennett’s is that action is always constituted by the contemplative fusion of instants we outlined above.
 That contemplation, as Deleuze famously stresses, is a passive synthesis.
 It is true that the passive contraction of various outside elements does lead to a “completely novel” event, but this contraction itself does nothing, it does not act (Difference and Repetition 75).
 In a beautiful turn of phrase, Deleuze writes that the “little selves” which contemplate are “little witnesses which contemplate within us: it is always a third party who says 'me'” (75).
 Although he does deal in detail with action and activity, Deleuze is clear: however complex action gets, it is always in relation to a contemplative soul adjacent to the subject of the complex action.